toonarmycaptain/rest_queue/README.md

 ### Background

-`rest_queue` originated out of some discussion on the StackOverflow Python chat, regarding sharing of a queue across multiple Python processes.
+`rest_queue` originated out of <a href="https://chat.stackoverflow.com/transcript/message/51898050#51898050">some discussion</a> on the StackOverflow Python chat, regarding sharing of a queue across multiple Python processes.
 The initial question was how to connect to a queue that had already been created in a running Python program.
 Several alternatives were posed, but most were very low-level, or did not support access by new external Python processes.